UniStuttgart-VISUS/power-overwhelming/README.md

 Only the power analyser is currently ready to use, **support for automating oscilloscopes is work in progress.**

 ## Using the library
 The `podump` demo application is a good starting point to familiarise onself with the library.
 It contains a sample for each sensor available.
 Unfortunately, the way sensors are identified and instantiates is dependent on the underlying technology.
 For instance, ADL allows for creating sensors for the PCI device ID show in Windows task manager whereas NVML uses a custom GUID or the PCI bus ID.
 Whenever possible, the sensors provide a static factory method `for_all(sensor_type *dst, const std::size_t cnt)` that creates all available sensors of this type.
-The usage pattern for this API is
+The usage pattern for this API is:
 ```c++
 using namespace visus::power_overwhelming;